Splashbacks Buying Guide

 Brushed Glass Splashbacks are simply matte glass.
 They look and feel very different to gloss glass splashbacks as they are not shiny, nor are they reflective in any way.
 Instead, Brushed Glass Splashbacks could be described as frosted.

 Colours and Designs look very different on Brushed Glass Splashbacks.
 Brushed Glass contains a higher iron content than gloss, so colours can appear differently to any paint charts or even gloss glass.
-It's always worthwhile ordering a sample to ensure you are absolutely happy with your splashback.
+It's always worthwhile ordering a sample before you buy splashbacks online to ensure you are absolutely happy with your splashback.
 Samples can be ordered on our website, or by clicking here.

 The above image shows clear gloss glass, and clear brushed glass side-by-side.
 You'll notice there is a green / blue tint to the brushed glass splashback sample.
 When painted with a white background, this achieves an effect we refer to as glacier.